• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

 This spaghetti squash carbonara is as velvety and creamy as carbonara should be.
-It’s infused with the smokiness of bacon, and it’s almost too good to be true.
+It’s infused with bacon’s smokiness, and it’s almost too good to be true.
 Authentic carbonara sauce, as you get in Italy, is made from luscious egg yolks, Parmesan, and black pepper.
 Leave the cream in the fridge while achieving a luxurious, velvety coating on your spaghetti squash.

 A bowl of Spaghetti Squash Carbonara on the dinner table.